Privacy Policy

 • Our websites and software may contain links to third-party websites.
 Please be aware that Multi Me is not responsible for the privacy practices of these external sites.
 We encourage you to review the privacy policies of these websites, as they may differ from ours.
 The inclusion of third-party links does not imply endorsement or responsibility for the content or practices of these external sites.
 Your interactions with these linked websites are subject to their own terms and policies.

-3.2 Data Security of Third-Party Services
+4.3.
+Data Security of Third-Party Services

-• We take measures to ensure that any third-party services employed for video and media processing adhere to the same stringent data security standards we uphold.
+We take measures to ensure that any third-party services employed for video and media processing adhere to the same stringent data security standards we uphold.
 These services are regularly reviewed to confirm their continued compliance with relevant data protection regulations.

-4.2 Sharing and Inviting as a Buddy:
+4.5.
+Sharing and Inviting as a Buddy or Wiki Keeper

-Objections to Data Processing:
+5. Objections to Data Processing and Account Deletion

-1. At Multi Me, we believe you should have control over your personal data.
+At Multi Me, we believe you should have control over your personal data.
 If you wish to object to the processing of your data, follow these simple steps:

-• If your Multi Me account is managed by an organisation, like a care home:
+If your Multi Me account is managed by an organisation, like a care home:

 • Simply contact the organisation's Data Protection Officer (DPO).